- About Us

 For additional information about any of the classes, contact Vanitta Conrad, Director of Christian Education at Email or at 801-486-5473 ext 12.

-Life and Times Class- Beginning March 12th - Join us as we begin a new study: Biblical Literalism: A Gentile Heresy by John Shelby Spong.
+Life and Times Class- Join us as we study: Biblical Literalism: A Gentile Heresy by John Shelby Spong.
 A global and pioneering leader of progressive Christianity and the bestselling author of Why Christianity Must Change or Die and Eternal Life explains why a literal reading of the Gospels is actually heretical, and how this mistaken notion only entered the church once Gentiles had pushed out all the Jewish followers of Jesus.

 A man who has consciously and deliberately walked the path of Christ, John Shelby Spong has lived his entire life inside the Christian Church.
 In this profound and considered work, he offers a radical new way to look at the gospels today as he shows just how deeply Jewish the Christian Gospels are and how much they reflect the Jewish scriptures, history, and patterns of worship.
 Pulling back the layers of a long-standing Gentile ignorance, he reveals how the church’s literal reading of the Bible is so far removed from these original Jewish authors intent that it is an act of heresy.